bixb922/freezefs/README.md

 ## The frozen .py file

 The output file of the freezeFS.py  utility is a module with the frozen file system.
-This module contains a const with all the file data.
+This generated module contains const with all the file data.
 MicroPython will access the file data directly in flash.
 The generated  .py file also has the mount, umount and deploy functions.

 Sample output when importing a generated output .py module, with --on_import=mount
 ```